 Asking for Directions

-I don’t know why but I just thought could be useful at some point in time… even in the age of Google Maps these days.
-Maybe I put it because my battery dies at the wrong times of my travels.
+Even in the age of Google Maps these days, I put it in because my phone battery dies at the wrong times of my travels.
 So here goes:

 - Kanan– Right